List of the 300 largest Municipally Owned Corporations in Germany

 Stadtwerke Köln GmbH acts as the holding umbrella for Cologne’s municipal operations.
 This includes majority or 100 percent shareholdings in Gas-, Elektrizitäts- und Wasserwerke Köln AG (GEW: RheinEnergie, NetCologne), Kölner Verkehrsbetriebe, Abfallwirtschaftsbetriebe Köln an der Häfen and Güterverkehr Köln AG.

-3) HGV Hamburger Gesellschaft für Vermögens- und Beteiligungsmanagement mbH, Hamburg: 5.1 billion euros in sales.
+3. HGV Hamburger Gesellschaft für Vermögens- und Beteiligungsmanagement mbH, Hamburg

 As a holding company, HGV bundles most of the corporate investments of the Free and Hanseatic City of Hamburg.
 These include around two dozen companies with almost 24,000 employees in the fields of public transport, utilities and waste management, transport and logistics, real estate and urban development.